In Search of Black Love

 Show: Love and Hip Hop Atlanta Lesson: Unrepentant Cheaters Can Kick Rocks Barefoot on the Highway with Cars Coming

-This summer in ATL-land Kirk cheated on Rasheeda…again…this time with a new baby and baby mama.
-His excuse (because cheaters always have an excuse to somehow blame the person they cheated on and/or lied to) was that Rasheeda was not giving him enough attention and affection.
-Evidently being a boss chick is cool as long as it doesn’t interfere with so-called “wifey duties.”
-Kirk claimed that Rasheeda was too focused on her career and businesses to let him hit it so he went elsewhere.
+This summer in ATL-land, Kirk cheated on Rasheeda…again…this time with a new baby and baby mama.
+His excuse (because cheaters always have an excuse to somehow blame the person they cheated on and/or lied to) was that Rasheeda wasn’t giving him enough attention and affection.
+Apparently, being a boss chick is cool as long as it doesn’t interfere with so-called “wifey duties.”
+Kirk claimed that Rasheeda was too focused on her career and businesses, including discussions about expanding into ventures like the best credit card online casinos in the UK, to let him hit it, so he went elsewhere.
 What now?
 And then he lied about it because he loves her.
 Yeah.
 No.

 It is unclear what will come of their relationship on the show and unfortunately Rasheeda’s dilemma is no different than a lot of women who wrestle with whether or not to take a cheating ass, lying ass man back who has been unfaithful and/or dishonest.
 This theme is consistent in the LHH franchise, and is a repeated storyline for the Frosts.
 But in a season where Waka Flocka begs for a second chance and gets one, Jessica Dime gets engaged, Stevie J manages to show some home training, and Joseline Hernandez has a baby at the beginning and quits the show in the end, the most memorable thing this season was the ain’t-ishness of Kirk and the possibility and/or likelihood that Rasheeda may take him back, if not for their history then for the sake of their family.